 In his History of Redemption, Jonathan Edwards notes the irony that the Arian and Pelagian threats came only after several centuries of Jewish and Roman persecution had failed to quench the revival fire of the early church.

-Indeed, the second century Church Father, Tertullian of Carthage, noted that “the blood of the martyrs is the seed of the church.”
+After the destruction of the heathen Roman Empire, Satan infested the church with heresies.
+Though there had been so glorious a work of God in delivering the church from her heathen persecutors, and overthrowing the heathen empire….
+But the church soon began to be greatly infested with heresies; the two principal, and those which did most infest the church, were the Arian and Pelagian.Indeed, the second century Church Father, Tertullian of Carthage, noted that “the blood of the martyrs is the seed of the church.”
 It turned out that heresy within the church was its gravest threat.
 Gnosticism in its various forms — Mithraism, Manichaeism, Zoroastrianism, etc. —was a threat to the church from the beginning because these mystery religions influenced nearly every world religion at the time including Judaism.
 However, the later “Christian” Gnostics did not deny the deity of Christ, but instead perverted the nature of the Godhead and the Incarnation by deemphasizing either the material or spiritual aspect of Jesus.